 This Guaranty shall inure to the benefit of the Beneficiary, its successors, assigns and creditors, and can be modified only by a written instrument signed by the Beneficiary and the Guarantor.
 The Beneficiary shall have the right to assign this Guaranty to any person or entity without the prior consent of the Guarantor; provided, however, that no such assignment shall be binding upon the Guarantor until it receives written notice of such assignment from the Beneficiary.
 The Guarantor shall have no right to assign this Guaranty or its obligations hereunder without the prior written consent of the Beneficiary, which shall not be unreasonably withheld.
 Any reasonable uncertainty on the part of the Beneficiary concerning the ability on the part of any potential assignee of the Guarantor to carry out the Guarantor's obligations hereunder shall be considered a reasonable basis for withholding consent, unless and until the potential assignee can reasonably satisfy the Beneficiary that the assignee is capable of performing the obligations of the Guarantor hereunder.

-This Guaranty shall be governed by, and construed in accordance with, the internal laws (but not the laws concerning conflicts of laws) of the State of Texas.
+This Guaranty shall be governed by, and construed in accordance with, the laws of the State of Texas, excluding any choice of law rules that would otherwise require the application of the laws of any other jurisdiction.

 The Guarantor, in the person of the undersigned officer, represents and warrants to the Beneficiary that it is authorized to guaranty the Obligations, that it has all of the rights and powers necessary to do so, and that the individual signing below is authorized to bind the Guarantor to its obligations under this Guaranty.